Trout Library follows U.S. copyright law (Title 17, United States Code) governing the reproduction of copyrighted materials.

 When in doubt, seek permission from the copyright holder or use alternatives available in the public domain or under Creative Commons licenses.

 Fair Use, outlined in Section 107 of the Copyright Act, allows limited use of copyrighted material without permission, but it is a legal defense rather than a right.
-To determine if your use qualifies as fair use, consider the following four factors:

 For a detailed analysis, you can use the ALA Fair Use Evaluator Tool to guide your assessment and keep a record of your evaluation for reference.